/About Glenwood High School / Administrators

 On her own time, she loves spending time with family and friends, reading, and attending concerts!
-She and Craig have been together for eight years and have one daughter, Charlotte, and a Border Collie mix named Allie.
+She and Craig have been together for nine years and have one daughter, Charlotte, and a Border Collie mix named Allie.

 Mr. Justin Joiner, Assistant Principal

 Mr. Joiner began serving as an Assistant Principal at Glenwood High School in August 2019.
 Prior to his appointment at Ball-Chatham, he was a Driver's Education / Elementary PE teacher at Mulberry Grove School District #1 from 2008-2019.
-He was named “Elementary PE Teacher of the Year” for the Southwestern District of IAHPERD, and was able to secure a rock climbing wall, and inflatable obstacle course through local grants while at Mulberry Grove.
+He was named “Elementary PE Teacher of the Year” for the Southwestern District of IAHPERD and was able to secure a rock climbing wall, and an inflatable obstacle course through local grants while at Mulberry Grove.